White House contenders slam Trump handling of coronavirus crisis | Malay Mail

 The Sanders campaign has “asked all staff to work from home, and will no longer hold large events or door-to-door canvasses, instead moving to digital formats and outreach wherever possible,” it said in a statement retweeted by communications director Mike Casca.

-Sanders, in his own Thursday address, warned of casualties and economic chaos on a potentially massive scale.
+Sanders, in his own address yesterday, warned of casualties and economic chaos on a potentially massive scale.

 “In terms of potential deaths and the impact on our economy, the crisis we face from coronavirus is on the scale of a major war, and we must act accordingly,” said the leftist senator from Vermont, who trails Biden in the Democratic nomination race.